 ● Wrongful termination

 These may be the legal grounds for bringing suit.
 However, there’s usually something else going on under the surface.

 Why Do Employees Sue Their Employer?

 Sure, some people seek nothing more than a quick payday.
 But it’s not actually that easy to bring a successful lawsuit against an employer.
 Most workers or former employees who hire an attorney want more than money.
 They feel that they have been wronged in some way.
 In fact, they often don’t know what law their employer may have violated when they seek legal advice.
 They just know they feel devalued—and they want that to be made right.

 Common reasons people sue are:

 ● Termination shortly after complaining about something unfair or illegal that they witnessed or experienced at work.
 (They will naturally assume they were fired for being whistleblower even if the firing was unrelated and due to performance.)

 ● Bullying by a direct supervisor or manager.
 (The “Bad Boss” problem is also the #1 reason people quit.)

 ● Seeing rules enforced haphazardly.
 (Especially if they are punished for something another person “got away with.”)

 ● Working in a culture with extremely lopsided compensation.
 (For example, the executives are given huge bonuses while no one else gets a raise that year due to cost-cutting measures.)

 Understanding Why Is the First Step to Preventing Lawsuits

-From a legal standpoint, you do want to make sure your Human Resources, Payroll, IT, and Legal Departments are up to speed with all aspects of employment law that could impact your business.
+From a legal standpoint, you do want to make sure your Human Resources, Payroll, IT, and Legal Departments are up to speed with all aspects of employment law and compliance that could impact your business.
 It’s also critical to document employee performance.
 Plus, note any warnings issued so that terminations connect to employee behavior and not discrimination.
 Even perfect compliance won’t always protect you from lawsuits.